lml/commontator/README.md

 ## Contributing

-1. Fork it
+1. Fork the lml/commontator repo on Github
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Create a feature or bugfix branch (`git checkout -b my-new-feature`)
-3. Write tests for your feature
+3. Write tests for the feature/bugfix
-4. Implement your new feature
+4. Implement the new feature/bugfix
-5. Test your feature (`rake`)
+5. Make sure both new and old tests pass (`rake`)
 6. Commit your changes (`git commit -am 'Added some feature'`)
-7. Push to the branch (`git push origin my-new-feature`)
+7. Push the branch (`git push origin my-new-feature`)
-8. Create new Pull Request
+8. Create a new Pull Request to lml/commontator on Github

 ## Development Environment Setup